weimeilin79/katacoda-scenarios/kamel101/step2.md

 [3] 2020-04-17 00:31:51.003 INFO  [Camel (camel-k) thread #1 - timer://java] ingo - Exchange[ExchangePattern: InOnly, BodyType: String, Body: Hello World!
 Camel K route written in java.]
 ```

 Go to  [Console](https://console-openshift-console-[[HOST_SUBDOMAIN]]-443-[[KATACODA_HOST]].environments.katacoda.com/k8s/ns/camel-basic/pods).
 Login if you have not already do so.
-Click into, log.
-The output in the console is the same as in the terminal.
+Click into the *basic-xxxxxxxxxx* pod, click on the log tab.
+The output in the console should be the same as in the terminal.

 Go back to the editor and try changing the word `java` to  `Java` with Capital letter.
 And see what happens.